 Board of Education

-The Board of Education is made up of seven citizens elected at large by voters in Mequon and Thiensville.
+The MTSD Board of Education is made up of seven citizens elected at large by voters in Mequon and Thiensville.
 Members are elected to three-year overlapping terms, with elections for at least two seats held every year.
 At the end of a three-year term, members may run for re-election to successive terms.
-Voting takes place during spring elections in April, and terms begin with the Board business meeting thereafter.
-If a vacancy occurs in the middle of a term, the School Board names an appointee to serve until the next district election.
+Voting takes place during spring elections in April, and terms begin with the board business meeting thereafter.
+If a vacancy occurs in the middle of a term, the school board names an appointee to serve until the next district election.

 - Establishing policy.
 The administration implements policy and supervises school operations.